actions-marketplace-validations/axel-op_package-java-agnostic-serverless-function/README.md

 ### Inputs

-- `function-name`: the name of the function that will be deployed
+- `function-name`: the name of the function that will be deployed.
 - `faas-provider`: the provider the function will be packaged for.
 Accepted values are: `azure`, `gcloud` (more providers to come).

+### Outputs

+- `deployment-directory`: the absolute path of the directory containing the files to be deployed.

 ### About Maven settings